 For dual-degree students, the MDiv and MSSW degrees are awarded upon satisfactory completion of all course work required for both degrees.
 A dual-degree student (MDiv/MSSW) who by May of an academic year has fully satisfied all requirements for the degrees except the second field practicum in the MSSW, and who will complete the practicum as an extended block placement by August of the same year, will be presented to the Seminary Board of Trustees in May with the recommendation that upon completion of the remaining UT/MSSW course work (by August) the MDiv be awarded.
 This allows a dual-degree student who has completed all MDiv course work by May and who then completes the UT/MSSW field practicum in August to be granted the MDiv degree at the time the MSSW is granted.
 The student also will be allowed to participate in the Seminary's May commencement exercises prior to his or her August completion.

-Note that grant-based financial assistance (e.g., Seminary tuition grants) is not transferable from Austin Seminary to The University of Texas at Austin.
+Note that the Seminary's grant-based financial assistance (e.g., tuition grants, including the tuition grant portion of merit awards) is not transferable from Austin Seminary to The University of Texas at Austin.

 HISPANIC SUMMER PROGRAM